Access Creative College: History

 In September 2017, Access to Music released its 2018 further education prospectus under a new brand name of Access Creative College.
 It updated its website shortly afterwards.
 The name change was introduced to reflect a broader curriculum offer covering the wider creative industries, including games development, digital media, marketing, events and drama.

-Access to Music ltd does not follow national FE pay scales for its large cohort of teaching staff and does not recognise teaching unions in its centres.

-In February 2020, Access to Music launched a new joint venture partnership with South Essex College to take over the delivery of apprenticeship training for the creative industries on a national basis, under the National College Creative Industries brand.
+In February 2020, Access Creative College launched a new joint venture partnership with South Essex College to take over the delivery of apprenticeship training for the creative industries on a national basis, under the National College Creative Industries brand.

 Courses and accreditations

-Access to Music delivered courses at both Further Education (FE) and Higher Education (HE) levels.
-It also designed its own FE music curriculum in partnership with Rockschool, the UK's only rock and pop accrediting body and Edexcel.
+Access Creative College offers courses in the following pathways: Music, Media, Games, Esports, Computing and Access to HE.
+The courses at both Further Education (FE) and Higher Education (HE) levels.

+The college designed its own FE music curriculum in partnership with Rockschool, the UK's only rock and pop accrediting body and Edexcel.
 The HE curriculum was designed in conjunction with RNCM and BCU.